 That’s what we ended up doing, and if you’re visiting Stavanger on a future cruise, I’d highly recommend it.

-Disney Cruise Line’s Port Adventure is (in my opinion) overpriced for minimal added convenience—you’re paying for piece of mind since they are less likely to leave you if you’re on an “official” Port Adventure.
+Disney Cruise Line’s Port Adventure is (in my opinion) overpriced for minimal added convenience—you’re paying for peace of mind since they are less likely to leave you if you’re on an “official” Port Adventure.

 The threshold question before that, though, is whether hiking to Pulpit Rock is for you.
 This is a moderately intense, 4.4-mile hike with an elevation gain of ~1,000 feet.
 There is no scrambling involved, nor is the hike unsafe at any point (aside from the ledge at Pulpit Rock).